 Becoming a QA engineer, or tester, will require some education.
 Larson says you can get QA training with one or more of the following ways.

-This requires a lot of self studying and there are night/weekend courses you can take to prepare for the certification.
+This requires a lot of self-studying and there are night/weekend courses you can take to prepare for the certification.
 The book costs around $40, depending on where you purchase it.
 There will also be a fee for the certification.
-This certification will look really good to hiring managers and HR.
+This certification will look really good to hiring managers and HR professionals.

 Find someone who knows QA, and have them teach you everything they know.
 Mentorship is best for whatever level you are at in QA.
 Not only will they help you increase your QA abilities, but mentors will be a good connection to have when you are ready to find a job.

-There are many resources online that will help you learn QA testing, however, this is best for people with a CS degree.
+There are many resources online that can help you learn QA testing, however, this is best for people with a CS degree.
 If you choose to self teach, it’s recommended that you couple that with a mentor as you learn to code.

-Emerging yourself into a bootcamp will offer you the quickest, most effective way to learning QA whether you have a CS degree, development background, or no coding background.
-And, most bootcamps won’t just teach you entry level QA; they will also teach you how to create QA tests.
-At bootcamp you will also find easy access to mentors, and be welcomed into the QA community.
-That will be helpful when ready to find a job.
+Emerging yourself into a bootcamp can offer you a quick and effective way to learn QA whether you have a CS degree, development background, or no coding background.
+At a bootcamp you can also find easy access to mentors, and be welcomed into a QA community, which can be helpful when you're ready to find a QA entry level jobs.

 Although there are few opportunities for Quality Assurance Bachelor's degrees, they are not necessary for finding a QA job.